Return to the Office

 Be equally aware of the impact your behaviours might have on others and respect the decisions they make.
 There are huge emotional benefits to feeling in control of your own life, but this does not mean it’s right to try to control or influence what other people think or do.

 Everyone has an opinion, especially around the ‘could have’s and ‘should have’s regarding the pandemic.
 Some have been frustrated with the government-imposed restrictions and some have been worried for their or their family’s health and wellbeing.
 Think carefully about what opinions you choose to share.
 Avoid fuelling Covid-rage and leave politics at home.

 An unpleasant and growing trend in 2020 was the divisive commentary which has permeated some news channels and social media.
 When anxiety levels are high, people’s tempers flare more readily and communication becomes more aggressive.
 Seek to maintain a calm and inclusive work environment by respecting differing viewpoints and demonstrating a patient, empathetic and compassionate approach.

-It’s likely that most people will be working in a hybrid way from home and in the office for the foreseeable future.
+It’s likely that many people will be working in a hybrid way from home and in the office for the foreseeable future.
 Being in the office will probably be different to pre-Covid times, at least initially.
 You will have fewer people there each day and in-person meetings might be restricted at first, meaning platforms like Teams and Zoom will continue as important channels of communication.